TLBdev/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+to store information about a client on the server for a better user exprience

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+it hashes passwords while allowing us to control the speed of the hash, this makes it more frustrating to brute-force our passwords

 - [ ] What does bcrypt do to slow down attackers?

+see the above answer

 - [ ] What are the three parts of the JSON Web Token?

+Header Payload Signature

 ## Minimum Viable Product